loda-lang/loda-lang.github.io/list5.markdown

 * [A283591](https://oeis.org/A283591) ([program](/edit/?oeis=283591)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 657", based on the 5-celled von Neumann neighborhood.
 * [A283592](https://oeis.org/A283592) ([program](/edit/?oeis=283592)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 657", based on the 5-celled von Neumann neighborhood.
 * [A283623](https://oeis.org/A283623) ([program](/edit/?oeis=283623)): a(n) = prime(n) + (1 + prime(1 + n))/2.
+* [A283641](https://oeis.org/A283641) ([program](/edit/?oeis=283641)): Binary representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 678", based on the 5-celled von Neumann neighborhood.
 * [A283642](https://oeis.org/A283642) ([program](/edit/?oeis=283642)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 678", based on the 5-celled von Neumann neighborhood.
 * [A283650](https://oeis.org/A283650) ([program](/edit/?oeis=283650)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 705", based on the 5-celled von Neumann neighborhood.
 * [A283683](https://oeis.org/A283683) ([program](/edit/?oeis=283683)): Unique sequence with a(1)=0, a(2)=1, representing an array T(i,j) read by antidiagonals in which every row is this sequence itself.